 It has been said that because someone invented a wheel, we drive cars.
-Howard E. "Rocky" Stone, SHHH/HLAA founder, lost his hearing.
+Rocky Stone, SHHH/HLAA founder, lost his hearing.
 He began a search to deal with living with hearing loss.
 He invited friends into his home to discuss their efforts and feelings.
 Then, in 1979, he incorporated Self-Help for Hard of Hearing People, SHHH (the wheel).
 Since that time, the organization has grown to an international entity with a worldwide impact.
-In the United States, we are 14 state organizations and 200 Chapters (the car).
-He lost his hearing, and we learn to ask what others are doing to cope, share strategies and support each other through programs and social activities.

 In 1984 three Kentucky women got together to discuss living with their hearing loss.
 Eventually, they formed Derbytown SHHH, now known as HLAA-Kentuckiana.
 Over the years, chapters have developed in Northern Ky., Frankfort and Lexington.
 However, the Louisville Chapter, Kentuckiana, continues to grow with members from the greater Louisville area, LaGrange, Fort Knox, Springfield, Bardstown, and Edwardsville, New Albany and Salem, Indiana.